benjamesmurray/GTFS/README.md

    Replace `[Name of the repository]` with the directory name of the cloned repository.

 3. **Install Required Python Packages** (if applicable):
-   If there's a `requirements.txt` file, install the required Python packages:
+   Install the required Python packages:
    ```
    pip install -r requirements.txt
    ```